 Several generations into the future, two nomadic factions are at war.
 “01 HEAVEN’S SOLDIERS” After an opening raid “01a ADVANCING (INSTRUMENTAL)", Captain Rennon conducts a funeral, honoring the fallen “02 LAST RITES”.
 Soldier Jamison is then given a fallen comrade’s youth-training duties, and her reading clearance is upgraded.
 While studying, she chances upon forbidden writings from the past (planted by The Civilian), conflating historical examples of non-violence with passages about the “Unified States” “03 THE PLEDGE.”
 She then attempts to explain these historical writings to her bed-partner, Soldier Adams, but all he can fixate on is the ancient weapon that could destroy all one’s enemies all at once.
 “04 JUST ONE SHOT.”

-On Jamison’s first day as youth-trainer “05 WE ARE ALL PARTS”, “06 LOOKING IN THE MIRROR”, she tests out her newly-learned peace-tactics during war games, “07 BOMBARDMENT” (INSTRUMENTAL), and finds some success with them.
-She later attempts to tell Doctor Sullivan about this, but the doctor is too excited about a drug she’s just developed that promises to make torturing prisoners obsolete, “08 GOODBYE TO MAYBES”.
+On Jamison’s first day as youth-trainer, she tests out her newly-learned peace-tactics during war games, and finds some success with them.
+She later attempts to tell Doctor Sullivan about this, but the doctor is too excited about a drug she’s just developed that promises to make torturing prisoners obsolete, “05 GOODBYE TO MAYBES”.
 It is tested on a prisoner captured in the opening raid, and they gain valuable intelligence, leading to plans for a new offensive.

 Heavens' Soldiers Demo Tracks

-I’ve always believed that, if you want to change the world, “passive resistance” is better than violence.
-And to prove this, I wanted to write a musical that would challenge the boundaries of this belief, by testing it, against the backdrop of a warzone.
-After a few false starts of trying to write a story where non-violent peace-tactics actually worked in a warzone, I realized -- of course they wouldn’t work, the whole thing would be a gigantic catastrophe!
-Anyhow, after this revelation, the story I found became: what in the world could have led someone to try “non violent tactics” in a warzone in the first place, and could there possibly be any bit of hope at all salvaged from the ashes of such a blatant show of naive idealism?
-The answers came with a little religious satire, a little sci-fi puzzle-plotting, and a lot of power chords.
-But beyond these elements, my sincere hope for the musical is to excite a sense that: even though the world is a dark and unfair place, there's this: shining light, that won’t be kept from bubbling to the surface for long.
-And when it does come, redemption for impossible intentions -- you just never know what form it’s going to take...
+I’ve always believed nonviolent actions are more effective than violence.
+This being the case, I set out to write a musical that might challenge and explore this belief by testing it against the backdrop of a warzone.
+After trying to write a story where nonviolent peace-tactics actually worked in a warzone, I found that: of course they wouldn’t work; the whole thing would be a gigantic mess!
+After this insight, the story morphed into the question: what could have led someone to try nonviolent tactics in a warzone in the first place, and could there possibly be any bit of hope salvaged from the ashes of such naive idealism?
+The answers came with a little religious satire, a little science fiction puzzle-plotting, and plenty of power chords.
+Apart from these elements, my hope for the musical is to excite a sense that: even when things are at their darkest, there's a light that won’t be kept from bubbling to the surface for long.
+And when it does come - when redemption for impossible intentions seems impossible -- you never know what form that hope might take ...

 Sample from Score